 Each proposal will be reviewed by two of the workshop/tutorial chairs.
 Proposals will be accepted based on their topics, anticipated engaging interactions, realistic time frames, and expected outcomes.
 We may get in touch with you if similar proposals need to be refined or merged or if changes are necessary to get your proposal accepted.

 What do I need to do if the proposal gets accepted?

-We recommend to submit a two-minute pitch video to advertise your workshop/tutorial.
-We also strongly recommend to set up a website for your workshop.
+We recommend submitting a two-minute pitch video to advertise your workshop/tutorial.
+We also strongly recommend setting up a website for your workshop.
 Finally, organizers must register for the conference.